In 2012, C#5 was released. This version introduced two new keywords async

 , once the keywordawait

-is meet for the first time the remaining of the task is actually executed by some random threads obtained from the runtime thread pool. - As a consequence the call to the async method
+is met for the first time the remaining code in the method is actually executed by some threads from the runtime thread pool. - As a consequence, the call to the async method

 MethodAAsync()